afreeorange/wiki.nikhil.io.articles/ArchLinux Notes.md

 Setting `/tmp` to a fixed size is still good.
 But it seems to use half the RAM; with my VPS box, this is untenable.
 Since I get tons of storage (and very little memory), I resorted to creating a 5-10GiB partition just for `/tmp`.

+### Pacman and GPG Proxies

+Corporate proxy blocked port 11371 (the default) that Pacman used to get its keys.
+Had to modify `/etc/pacman.d/gnupg/gpg.conf` and modify the `keyserver` to `hkp://keyserver.kjsl.com:80`